nic-gibson/schematron-report/README.md

 This stylesheet generates a HTML report from schematron (SVRL) output by converting the SVRL to a stylsheet which operatores on the original document.

-The final stylesheet relies on the [XHTML Verbtaim stylesheet](https://github.com/Corbas/verbatim).
+The final stylesheet relies on the [XHTML Verbatim stylesheet](https://github.com/Corbas/verbatim).

 ## Using the reporter